CRS Booking and Ticketing Policy

 • Passengers’ no-show a flight booked in your CRS without valid ticket number.
 Bookings must be cancelled at least 60 minutes prior to departure or latest 3 hours after flight departure, or passengers will be considered as No-Show.

 • You voided a ticket and did not cancel the associated flights.
-Debit Memo or Invoice Penalties will be assessed per passenger/per PNR for non-ticketed bookings that result in no show(s) in the amount of:
+Debit memos will be assessed per passenger/per PNR for non-ticketed bookings that result in no show(s) in the amount of:

 Consult No Show policy